Sherry805139/Sherry805139.github.io/_pages/about.md

 I am interested in **Multimodal Large Language Models**, with a primary focus on **Parameter-Efficient Fine-Tuning (PEFT)**.
 My current research centers on developing scalable algorithms for the **retrieval and composition of modular expert modules** (e.g., LoRAs), aiming to enable efficient knowledge integration and adaptation across diverse modalities.

-In practice, I have been conducting research on **privacy-preserving GUI Agents** under the supervision of [<u>Prof. Wei Ying</u>](https://wei-ying.net/).
+In practice, I have been conducting research on **privacy-preserving GUI Agents** under the supervision of [Ying Wei](https://wei-ying.net/).
 Building on this modular and privacy-conscious foundation, I am also exploring the potential for **Self-evolving Agents** that can autonomously refine their capabilities through continuous interaction and feedback.

 - **National Scholarship** (2024, 2025)